-tons, accounts for about 18% of the total roundwood harvest, roughly six times the proportion in Canada.
-Also in contrast to Canada, where fuelwood as a proportion of the total roundwood harvest has remained roughly constant since 1995, American fuelwood accounted for only six per cent of the total roundwood harvest in 1975, about a third of today's proportion.
-The United States is also unusual in that almost 60% of wood used for fuel is harvested directly from forests.1
+In the United States, wood provides three percent of the national energy supply16-about the average for industrialized countries.
+Yet the fuelwood harvest, at nearly 50 million metric tons, accounts for about 18 percent of the total roundwood harvest, roughly six times the proportion in Canada.
+Also in contrast to Canada, where fuelwood as a proportion of the total roundwood harvest has remained roughly constant since 1975, American fuelwood accounted for only six percent of the total roundwood harvest in 1975, about one-third of today's proportion.
+The United States is also unusual in that almost 60 percent of wood used for fuel is harvested directly from forests.

-In other industrialized countries, most wood energy is derived from black liquor and other wood industry residues.
+In other industrialized countries, most wood energy is derived from burning black liquor and other wood industry residues.
 The combustion of wood can be highly polluting, but further analysis would be necessary to determine the proportion of wood burned in power plants fitted with pollution control equipment, as opposed to private homes lacking that equipment.